Publication Policy and Agreement

 - Make recommendations for improving the evaluation and dissemination of the manuscript of the journal.

-Responsibilities of the Publisher
+Responsibilities of a Publisher

 A publisher is accountable and responsible to work freely with no pressure of any kind.
 While accepting or rejecting a manuscript publisher must take unbiased decisions.
 External forces like caste, religion, or financial forces must not affect its thoughtful decisions.
 Publisher must ensure the smooth and free-flow working environment.
 Financial supporters and funding organization must not affect its internal decision making body.
 As a publisher, IJELLH (Smart Moves Publication) is responsible to provide the high quality research materials or articles to all its users.